Welcome to Essex No Dig

 Top tip - Friends, Neighbours, fellow allotment holders all usually have to many sown and readily available to give to a good home.

-A free way to try different types or free swaps.
+A free way to try different types or free swaps and without the stress to care for when young.

 Tomatoes, peppers, chillies, aubergines, cucumbers - Must have overnight warmth until at least April/May sometimes 1 -2 week in May for our climate where we are located.